DJC666666/ME5405_Machine_Vision_Project/README.md

 ## Visualization

 Each core step provides interactive visual windows, showing intermediate results, classification predictions, and experiment tables—ideal for teaching and reporting purposes.

-## Acknowledgment

-If you use or modify this project, please credit the original author and repository.

 ---